ChangdeDu/changdedu.github.io/_pages/about.md

 # News

+- 11/2021: I was funded by the **Special Research Assistant Program of the Chinese Academy of Sciences**

 - 08/2021: I will serve as a PC member for **AAAI-2022**

 - 08/2021: Our paper on "Semi-supervised Multi-modal Multi-Label Learning" got accepted to **IEEE TMM**